dschuermann/wireshark2latex/README.md

 Forked to fix some issues with the original script.

-Original script by Vladimir V .
-Lavrov
+Original script by Vladimir V. Lavrov
 From http://www.wireshark.org/lists/wireshark-users/201007/msg00258.html

 # Example of generated Tikz diagram